thiagoharry/weaver-interface/README.md

   void _Wrender_interface(unsigned long long time);
 ```

 This renders all active interfaces.
-You should pass as parameter the
+You should pass as parameter a
-time in microseconds.
-The time parameter is important because this is
+positive number representing the absolute time in microseconds.
+The
+time parameter is important because this is used by animated
-used by animated interfaces to determine when they should change and
+interfaces to determine when they should change and update their
-update their frames.
+frames.

 Not all interfaces are active.
 Only interfaces created after the last
 history marking are active.
 See the next function